spacewalkproject/spacewalk-wiki/DeveloperDocs_SearchServer.md

     * Searches will likely not work as desired from Luke.
 Since we are using a custom NGramAnalyzer, we need to import this into Luke in order for our searches to function.

  * How to Clean
-  * If you want to clean the existing indexes you can run a script: "/etc/init.d/rhn-search cleanindex"
+  * If you want to clean the existing indexes you can run a script: `/etc/init.d/rhn-search cleanindex`
    * REMEMBER  there are 2 parts to cleaning the indexes
     * Delete the directory containing the indexes
     * Adjust the database 'rhnIndexerWork' entry for the specified 'object_type'.
 This is what will trigger the data to be re-read.